pact2024/pact2024.github.io/_includes/call_for_papers.md

 ## Submitting your work

-Paper submissions are due **March 27, 2024** by posting on the conference [submission site](https://pact24.hotcrp.com/).
+Paper submissions are due **April 1, 2024** by posting on the conference [submission site](https://pact24.hotcrp.com/).
 Please make sure that your paper satisfies all the following requirements before being submitted.
 Submissions not adhering to these submission guidelines will be rejected by the submission system and/or subject to an administrative rejection.